jericson/jericson.github.io/_posts/2015-03-31-yolks_on_us.md

 the deadline approached.
 We gave users a network leaderboard, but no other way for sites to interact.
 In retrospect, it was inevitable that the raiding strategy would develop.
-What's surprising was how _quickly_ Code Review discovered it.
+What's surprising was how _quickly_ Code Golf discovered the exploit.

 Thankfully, the controversy has mostly blown over already.
 As far as I can tell, the treatment regimen was good, old-fashioned